 6. If no session note exists, tell the user this is the first session on this project.
 Show the hub's next_action and the Decisions Log.

 7. Ask: "Continue with that, or are you taking it somewhere different today?"
 Wait for the answer.
 Use the answer to set the working context for the rest of the conversation.
+If the answer turns on a past decision, for example the user asks why something was chosen, open the hub's Decisions Log and read the relevant entry.
 Do not write anything to disk in this step.

 ---